-Dr Crabb was appointed as a Senior Lecturer in Medical Oncology in 2009.
-Having graduated in medicine from St George’s Hospital, London in 1996 he joined the University of Southampton in 2002 as a Cancer Research UK Clinical Research Fellow and a member of Professor Graham Packham’s group.
-He was awarded his PhD in 2006 for work involving the development and characterisation of novel histone deacetylase inhibitors.
-Following a Clinical Research Fellowship at the BC Cancer Agency in Vancouver, he returned to the Cancer Sciences Division as a Clinical Lecturer and completed higher specialist training as a Medical Oncologist in 2008.
+Dr Crabb graduated in medicine from St George’s Hospital Medical School, London in 1996.
+He joined the University of Southampton in 2002 as a Cancer Research UK Clinical Research Fellow and was awarded his PhD in 2006 for work involving novel histone deacetylase inhibitors.
+Following a Clinical Research Fellowship at the BC Cancer Agency in Vancouver, he returned to the Cancer Sciences Unit in Southampton where he now works as an Associate Professor and Honorary Consultant in Medical Oncology.

 BSc, Biochemistry, University of London, 1993

 MRCP, Royal College of Physicians, 2000

 Associate Professor in Medical Oncology, University of Southampton Faculty of Medicine